krissrex/obsidian-html/README.md

 - [ ] Support local attachments
 - [ ] Support the `![[]]` embedding syntax (perhaps using iframe or some similar method)
 - [ ] Upload to PyPi
-- [ ] Write a GitHub Actions workflow to automate the process from vault to a publish GitHub Pages page
+- [x] Write a GitHub Actions workflow to automate the process from vault to a publish GitHub Pages page
-- [ ] Support extra features added by the user through YAML metadatYAML metadata
+- [ ] Support extra features added by the user through YAML metadata

 ## Known issues